mgnorero/breakout/README.md

 ## Get Started

 1. Clone this repository to your local machine.
-2. Open the `main.py` file in your web browser.
+2. Run the `main.py` file in your development environment.
 3. Enjoy the Breakout experience and have a blast breaking bricks!

 ## Contributing